cosmos/gaia/docs/hub-tutorials/join-mainnet.md

 address = "tcp://0.0.0.0:1317"
 ```

-Optionally, you can activate swagger by setting `swagger` to `true` or change the port of the REST API in the parameter `address`.
+Optionally activate swagger by setting `swagger` to `true` or change the port of the REST API in the parameter `address`.
-After restarting your application, you can access the REST API on `<NODE IP>:1317`.
+After restarting the application, access the REST API on `<NODE IP>:1317`.

 ### GRPC

 By default, gRPC is enabled on port `9090`.
-In the `~/.gaia/config/app.toml` file, you can make changes in the gRPC section.
+The `~/.gaia/config/app.toml` file is where changes can be made in the gRPC section.
 To disable the gRPC endpoint, set `enable` to `false`.
 To change the port, use the `address` parameter.

 ```
 ###############################################################################